meffie/avdb/README.rst

 =============

 avdb command line option defaults may be set by an ini style configuration file.
-The site-wide configuation file is /etc/avdb.ini.
-The per-user configuration file is located at $HOME/.avdb.ini.
+The site-wide configuation file is ``/etc/avdb.ini``, and the per-user configuration file is located at ``$HOME/.avdb.ini``.
 The per-user configuration file will override options present in the site-wide file, and command-line arguments will override the values in the configuration files.

 The configuration file contains a global section for common options, which includes the sql url to specify the database connection and common logging